Starshine 1 [NASA]

 Starshine 2 descended into the lower atmosphere and flamed out on 26 April 2002.
 The fact that its orbital lifetime was so much shorter than that of Starshine 1 was due to its slightly lower deployment altitude, coupled with unusually high solar activity.

-With the Space Shuttle program having ended, no more flight opportunities for Starshine 4 and 5 are available anymore and the program has been cancelled.
+With the Space Shuttle program having ended, no more flight opportunities for Starshine 4 and 5 were available anymore and the program has been cancelled and the satellite has been put into storage.
+Eventually Starshine 4 (without Starshine 5) was launched in May 2020 on the maiden flight of Virgin Orbit's air-launched LauncherOne rocket, but failed to reach orbit.

 |Type / Application:||Research (Atmospheric density)|